(Last Updated on : 16/03/2017)

-The Bidar Fort is one of the most impressive monuments dotting the landscape of Bidar
+The Bidar Fort is surrounded by a triple-moat wall made out of red rock.
+It is one of the most impressive monuments dotting the landscape of Bidar

 .
 It was originally constructed by the rulers of the Chalukya dynasty

 in the eight century AD and later renovated by succeeding dynasties.
 The fort reached the height of its architectural glory under the Mughal dynasty

 .
 Situated at a height of 2200 feet, the Bidar fort provides a picturesque view from the top overlooking the Manjira River

 The gates, audience halls, delight pavilions, kitchens and the royal baths gives a deeper insight of the lifestyle that existed and the great historical importance of the small town of Karnataka.

 controlled over Bidar territory.
 Chalukyas of Kalyana and Kalachuris also regained the area.